rehierl/abstract-properties/02-x-mathematics/05-3-tree-traversal/2-x-token-sequence.md

-- note - an old variation of the document traversal
+- a past variation of the document traversal
-- seems to be of no more use
+- might still turn out to be of some use
+- when having to explain how a tag soup is read
+- a token sequence does allow to use pointers/cursors

 <!-- ======================================================================= -->
 # Token sequence